0n0w1c/electric-grid/faq.md

 #### The Why, what does the overhaul of the electric network accomplish?
-The wiring rules are not a challenge per se, but they intentionally modify how the electric poles connect.
+The wiring rules aren’t meant to be restrictive, but intentionally guide how electric poles connect.
-And a significant reason is to limit the number of manual wire disconnections.
+A key goal is to reduce the need for manual wire disconnections.
-Attempting to build with isolated electric networks, using vanilla wiring, can be [insert word].
+Building isolated electric networks using vanilla wiring can be tedious and error-prone.
-The wiring rules will not prevent electric network short-circuits, but they will help.
+While these rules won't entirely prevent electric network short-circuits, they make them less likely.

 #### About existing blueprints?